Checkout laptops for in-library use

 Laptops for in-library use are available from the checkout dispenser in the southeast corner on the 1st floor.
 There are 12 PCs and 12 Macbooks available with the Microsoft Office Suite as well as Adobe Photoshop, Lightroom, InDesign and Acrobat.
 Laptops check out for 2 hours.

 A 143-space parking garage is available.
-Parking is free for the first three (3) hours for library & Starbucks customers and the full length of library classes or programs.
-Parking rates & details.
+Parking is free for the first two (2) hours for library & Starbucks customers and the full length of library classes or programs.

 Central Library History

 After several attempts to establish a library in Tulsa by women’s clubs beginning in 1905, a group of citizens finally persuaded Andrew Carnegie, in 1912, to provide $35,000 to build a library if the city would provide a suitable site and $3,500 per year to maintain it.
 But the election for local support failed.
 A book shower brought in 800 donated volumes for a temporary library.
 In December, 1912, Miss Alma Reid McGlenn of Pittsburgh, PA, accepted the position of Librarian.
 She arrived in January, l913, and the first formal library opened in the basement of the Court House on March 1.
 By the end of the month 646 people had applied for cards and 2,150 books were checked out.

 In 1914, Mr. Carnegie agreed to provide $55,000 and this time, local funds were available.
 James Hawk was named architect, and construction began shortly thereafter.
 The laying of the cornerstone for the new Carnegie Library was held October 9, 1915, with much ceremony.
 The building was designed to hold 50,000 books, but it opened on April 16, 1916, with only 4,000 books on those shelves.
 By 1920, the book inventory totaled 17, 513.